realityexpander/How_to_program_from_ground_up/README.md

       [<img src="assets/2d_arrays.png" width="550"/>]()

-    - 2D Arrays in Code (C)
+    - 2D Arrays in Code (in C, other languages may flip the order of rows and columns - yeah that's not confusing at all)

       [<img src="assets/2dArraysInC.png" width="550"/>]()

   - ### String
-    - A way to represent a list of letters in memory, to represent words and sentences and paragraphs and documents
+    - A way to represent a list of single letters (characters) in memory, "strung" together to represent words and sentences and paragraphs and documents.
-    - The "characters" are usually stored in a contiguous block of memory
+    - The characters are usually stored in a contiguous block of memory.
-    - The "characters" are sometimes terminated by a special "end of string" character, or have a length stored somewhere
+    - The characters are sometimes terminated by a special "end of string" character, or have a length stored somewhere.
-    - The "characters" are usually accessed by an "index" which is a number that represents the position of the "characters" in the string
+    - The characters are usually accessed by an "index" which is a number that represents the position of the "characters" in the string
       [<img src="assets/strings.png" width="550"/>]()